DaniloCavalierePhD/Modularity-Preserving-Hamiltonian-Compression-for-QAOA-Based-Community-Detection/README.md

 ### `paper`

-The full paper can be accessed online on:
+The full paper is currently under publication and will be added to this repository as soon as it becomes publicly available.

 ### `data`